James Lavallée: Athletic career

 Lavallée was named the Canadian flag bearer at the 2014 ICF Junior & U23 Canoe World Championships in Szeged, Hungary.
 Lavallée also attended the 2015 ICF Junior & U23 Canoe World Championships in Milan, racing the K1 200-m Then, at the 2017 Canada Summer Games (hosted in his hometown of Winnipeg) Lavallée won three medals, including a silver in the K1 200-m and two bronzes in the K1 500-m and K4 200-m events (K referring to the number of athletes in the kayak).

 His goal is to qualify for the 2020 Summer Olympics in Tokyo, Japan.

 In 2018, he was named a 2019 Indspire Award recipient.

 Heritage

-James Is a proud Red River Métis and has been an outspoken advocate for indigenous cultural heritage.
-During medal ceremonies, notably at the 2017 Canada Games, Lavallée would wear his ceinture fléchée (Metis sash) on the podium.
-One day, he “hopes to introduce more people to kayaking through an Indigenous holistic paddling program he wants to start with a fellow Métis athlete.”
+Red River Métis by descent, Lavallée works towards preserving his native culture.
+At his medal awarding ceremonies, most famously at the 2017 Canada Games, he would wear a ceinture fléchée (Métis sash).
+Lavallée has indicated that he intends to launch an Indigenous holistic kayaking program along with another Métis athlete.